Hey, yeah it's a blog. It's random. I just put up stuff that could be useful...

 I'm hugely oversimplifiying EQ.
 It is very common to have a global EQ that affects the stereo system's interaction with the physical walls and ceiling and dimensions of the room and that is entirely different than custom EQ that is applied to a specific song.
 This is altogether a different topic that will not likely ever be discussed on this blog.
 Nonetheless, I'll stick by the statement that a global EQ that is applied to each and every individual song is worthless.

 Just as a brief side note, digital music comes in a number of forms and the most important aspect to consider is bit rate and bit depth.
 The higher the number the better.
 For exampe a standard file you'd buy from Apple contains between 128 and 256 kilobits of data per second (kbps) of music and be around 5MB in size.
-A standard CD file is going to contain 192 to 320 kbps while the newer "high resolution music files are going to run between 2935 up towards 64,000 kbps and be around 130MB per file.
+A standard CD file is going to contain 192 to 320 kbps while the newer "high" resolution music files are going to run between 2935 up towards 64,000 kbps and be around 130MB per file.
 There's a huge difference here.

 If you run basic AAC files that you buy online a digital connection is not worth your time to do.
 If you run the medium resolution files from a CD then you're likely to hear some difference from a higher end connection.
 If you run the high res files then you must have gear to take advantage of it. iTunes allows you to look at the file sizes and bitrates.
 It's worth a look, you may be surprised at how low resolution the music files are.